geo-mac/marp/marp_projects/vault/PID workshop 2023/ukcorr-pid-session-2023.md

 ---
 # AAMs, versioning, & other animals

-Version
-Agustina and Alexia to say more, inc. DOI versioning.
+Versioning: Agustina and Alexia to say more :smile:

+- Support for DOI versioning in EPrints (?) - what's a minor or major change?
-Issues of versioning, ensuring richest data sent to the DataCite registry means we prefer to await as much metadata as possible prior to minting
+- Ensuring richest data sent to DataCite registry upon minting
+- Preference for waiting for essential metadata to ensure relational linking

 ---
+# Ouch!
+Some pain points...

+ 'Variable quality' (ahem!) project data causes DOI registration issues
+- Local project data capture too removed from thinking globally
+- Zero support for URIs in Pure (e.g. funders, grants)

+Project data now suppressed in DataCite XML sent to DataCite by Strathprints
+- Manual intervention needed -- either at Fabrica (DataCite) or directly on Strathprints prior to initiating minting
+- ....issue obviated if we were using EPrints in isolation... :thumbsup:

+---
+# Ouch!
+More suffering...
+Integrations with CRIS software:
+- Specific technical issues to be overcome in with EPrints/Pure ([learn more](https://strathprints.strath.ac.uk/68240/))
+- Need to 'write protecting' database fields in EPrints

+Other PIDs and enriching the PID graph
+Ensuring relational links

 ---
 # Minting, but not as we know it, Jim...